jimjamesjimathy/web-sprint-challenge-adding-data-persistence/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+    - Relational Databases are used to store data using relational table, whereas SQL is the standard language that is used to query said tables.
+    - While the database holds the data, SQL is used to turn that data into useable information.

 2. Why do tables need a Primary Key?

+    - Tables need a primary key to ensure row-level accessibility.
+This allows you query each table row individually, and modify each row without changing other rows in the same table.

 3. What is the name given to a table column that references the Primary Key on another table?

+    - A Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+    - You will need 3 or more tables in order to reference many to many.